Entry and exit

 Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some prescription medications available in Australia are controlled substances in Thailand, even if prescribed by an Australian doctor.
 This includes medication to treat Attention Deficit Hyperactivity Disorder.
 Restrictions also apply to some over-the-counter medications available in Australia, including drugs containing codeine.

 Take legal prescription medicine with you so you remain in good health.
-Always carry on your person a copy of your prescription or a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.
+Always carry a copy of your prescription or a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

 There is ongoing transmission of Zika virus in Thailand.
 Several cases have been reported, including in Bangkok.
 The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and defer non-essential travel to affected areas.
 The Department of Health's